-While it is possible to save up a million dollars (or even more) over 30-40 years, it won’t happen for most people—that’s a statistical fact.
+While it’s possible to save up a million dollars (or even more) over 30-40 years, it won’t happen for most people—that’s a statistical fact.
 Investment models produce pretty results, but let’s face it, life doesn’t always cooperate with our plans!

 Here are a few examples:

-- In the pursuit of an ROI that will support our retirement needs we may take on too much risk and get burned for the effort
+- In the pursuit of an ROI that will support your retirement needs you may take on too much risk and get burned for the effort.

-- A future stock market crash could nullify years of retirement savings especially if it happens near or during retirement
+- A future stock market crash could nullify years of retirement savings.
+That’s a serious risk if it happens near or during retirement.

-- People DO make investment mistakes; so do financial advisors—we’re all human
+- People DO make investment mistakes.
+So do financial advisors—we’re all human, and markets are unpredictable.

-- Long-term unemployment means retirement isn’t being funded
+- Long-term unemployment or under-employment means retirement isn’t being funded.

-In the financial world it’s an article of faith that we can invest to cover what ever needs we’ll have in retirement but little is said about the real life that takes place between now and then and often gets in the way of the best laid plans.
-In looking at the list above it’s unlikely we’ll be able to invest around any one of these, let alone a combination of two or more.
+In the financial world it’s an article of faith that we can invest to cover what ever needs we’ll have in retirement.
+But little is said about the real life that takes place between now and then.
+It often gets in the way of the best laid plans.
+In looking at the list above it’s unlikely you’ll be able to invest around any one of these issues, let alone a combination of two or more.

 The ultimate reality is that life is not perfect and for that reason alone we need to have back-up plans.
 Business income can fill that niche perfectly.

 Creating business income streams may be more important that retirement savings

-That reads like an exaggeration, but here’s why I feel confident in saying it: it takes a lot of money to create income streams from investments.
-For example, the convention on the “safe rate of withdrawal” on retirement assets is 4%–you can withdraw 4% of your investment value each year and still maintain the value of your investments.
-I think that’s more of an assumption than it is a convention.
+That list might read like an exaggeration, but here’s why I feel confident in saying it: it takes a lot of money to create income streams from investments.
+For example, the convention on the “safe withdrawal rate” on retirement assets is 4%.
+In theory, you can withdraw 4% of your investment value each year and still maintain the value of your portfolio.

 If you withdraw 4% for living expenses, and inflation is running at 4%, you’d have to earn 8% on your investments in any given year.
 With interest rates hovering around 1%, that pretty much means you’ll need to have most of your money in the stock market in order to accomplish that (see items #2 and #3 in the previous section).
 Can you really do that?